The Manifesto for Democracy and Sustainability was launched on 20th March 2013.

-With the launch of the Manifesto, there’s also a brand new website for people who want to get democracy to work better for sustainability.
+Alongside the Manifesto, there is dedicated web platform for people who want to get democracy to work better for sustainability.
 So if you’re curious and want to know more, or if you’d like to get involved in implementing the Manifesto, please visit the Democracy and Sustainability Platform to read the Manifesto for Democracy and Sustainability, sign up to get involved, and read and hear why people around the world are signing up.

 We’d love to see you there.

 We have kept the original text below explaining the journey leading to the manifesto.